msyyyy/paper/head.md

-**关键词：JavaWeb MySQL Linux  图书评价与展示**
+**[ 关键词 ]**：JavaWeb MySQL Linux  图书评价

-# Abstract

-This topic uses the knowledge of needs analysis to combine the needs of myself and the school to organize the system requirements list; build a JavaWeb and MySQL environment in the Linux environment, and design the database according to the system requirements; and then use Spring boot to implement the system.
+**Abstract:** This topic uses the knowledge of needs analysis to combine the needs of myself and the school to organize the system requirements list; build a JavaWeb and MySQL environment in the Linux environment, and design the database according to the system requirements; and then use Spring boot to implement the system.
 The data was stored using MySQL, and the system was finally deployed and tested.

 This system is a book display system implemented by computer technology.
 The main system functions completed in this article are: user login module, book ranking module, book collection module, book management query module, and book evaluation display module.

 This system combines JavaWeb and MySQL to implement a modern book management and review system, which initially realizes the functions of displaying and reviewing books and collecting books by users.

+**key word:**  JavaWeb MySQL  Linux  Book reviews